Trade Unions FAQs

 No. JACS can give advice and information on trade union recognition separately or jointly to either party.
-In the last resort the Employment Tribunal can be asked to intervene, providing the union meets certain criteria.
+In the last resort the Employment Tribunal can be asked to intervene.

 How can JACS help with a ballot on trade union recognition?